braughtg/CourseContainerTemplate/README.md

 ## Creating an Image from the Template

-1. Clone the template into a repo.
+1. Create a new repository using this template.
 2. Edit build.bash to specify:
    - DockerHub Username
    - Image name